ryansgot/forsuredbandroid/README.md

         super.onCreate();

         // initialize ForSure.
 You can choose to pass in a database name or not.
-        ForSure.init(this, TableGenerator.generate());  // <-- The TableGenerator class is generated for you at
-                                                        // compile time, so it won't be found until you compile }
+        ForSure.init(this, TableGenerator.generate());
+        // if your ContentProvider's authority is not app.package.name.content, then you need to pass
+        // the authority string as an argument to TableGenerator.generate("my.contentprovider.authority");
+    }
 }
 ```